mark-obeirne/esports-dictionary/README.md

 ## Technologies Used
+### Languages
-HTML & CSS programming languages - For the basic site structure and design elements.
+HTML & CSS - For the basic site structure and design elements.

 JavaScript - To enhance the user's experience, enable filtering in real time, provide feedback when rating terms, and to pop up modals to defensively program against accidental deletions.

 Python - To handle data provided by the database.

+Jinja - To handle the display of data provided by the backend in addition to traditional HTML code.

+### Framworks
+Flask - To construct and render page templates.

+Materialize - To create elements such as the Floating Action Button, the sidenav, and tooltips, and to layout each page's structure.

+### Tools

 MongoDB - To store our database and collections relating to users, terms, and supported games.

+PIP - To install and manage software packages.

 PyMongo - To enable communication between MongoDB and Python.

-Flask - To construct and render page templates.

-Jinja - To handle the display of data provided by the backend in addition to traditional HTML code.

-Materialize - To create elements such as the Floating Action Button, the sidenav, and tooltips, and to layout each page's structure.

 Git - To track changes in code during development.